Welsh independence: Independent Constitution Commission

 In September 2021, an open letter, signed by a number of groups who advocate for Welsh independence (including AUOBCymru, members of the former central committee of YesCymru as well as Welsh Football Fans for Independence), was sent to First Minister Mark Drakeford.
 Written in response to Drakeford's proposed constitutional commission, it stated that "Wales needs an independence commission, not one to salvage the union."

 The following month, the Independent Constitutional Commission was launched by the Welsh Labour government.
 Led by Professor Laura McAllister and former Archbishop of Wales, Rowan Williams, it will examine Wales' future relationship with the rest of the UK and will consider Welsh independence as well.
 Plaid Cymru called the commission the "most wide-ranging national conversation about Wales' future".
 The interim findings of the commission outlined three viable options for Wales including independence, to be explored in more depth in 2023.
 The report outlined the option of a Free Trade Association during a transition period to independence where an agreement could be made for e.g England responsibility for matters such as defence.
-The report also identified a confederation of Britain and Ireland as a potential option and key questions on independence to be addressed next year.
+The report also identified a confederation of Britain and Ireland as a potential option and key questions on independence to be addressed in 2023.
+The report concluded that there are "significant problems" with the way Wales is currently governed within the Union of the United Kingdom and independence is a "viable" option.